 The University provides resources and training for risk reduction and sexual violence prevention.
-This includes an awareness campaign, bystander intervention training for students and staff, and available resources for survivors of sexual violence.
+This includes an awareness campaign, bystander intervention training for all students and staff, and available resources for survivor of sexual violence.

-Students desiring on campus resources for survivors of sexual violence (regardless of the time or location of the violence) can contact Title IX Administrator at titleix@ohiochristian.edu or for confidential services contact the Director of Spiritual Formation in the Office of Student Development.
+Students desiring on campus resources for survivors of sexual violence (regardless of the time or location of the violence) can contact Title IX Coordinator at titleix@ohiochristian.edu or for confidential services contact the University Chaplain in the Office of Student Development.